amazeeio-demos/drupal9-gatsby/README.md

 # Drupal9 Gatsby

 ## About

+This demo is focused on running Drupal & Gatsby locally in containers.
+This is not designed to easily run in the lagoon hosted environment.

 Drupal9-Gatsby is for demonstration purposes only.
-This demo can be used as a foundation for a Headless Drupal / Gatsby project, you shouldn't use this exact setup in production.
+This demo can be used as a foundation for a Headless Drupal / Gatsby project, but you shouldn't use this exact setup in production.

 ## Prerequisites